Everything we know about AEW Fight Forever: Roster, match types, & platforms

 AEW Fight Forever does not currently have a release date.
 Given the title is still in early development, we also don’t have a release window as of yet.

 Latest reports from Fightful Select indicate the game is planned to release in 2022, with September being the current target.
-Kenny Omega also echoed this sentiment in an April podcast, ‘hoping’ that Fight Forever remains on track for “this year.”
+Kenny Omega also echoed this sentiment in an April podcast, ‘hoping’ that the console game remains on track for “this year” – meaning 2022.

 While the project was first unveiled at the tail end of 2020, we’ve seen very little since then.
 As a result, there’s no telling how far along it may be at this point in time.
 A 2022 launch could see the game release in a form of early access with a limited roster to start.